 Chris Hawkey concludes in his Guardian piece that while alcohol enjoys greater cultural tolerance than smoking, both vices present health problems that are too important to gloss over.
 In order to reduce social harm caused by the widespread encouragement to drink, everything from sports sponsorships to happy hours will have to be re-evaluated.
 Hawkey specifically mentions the practice of underage drinking around the family table as a form of introduction to responsible consumption as a “delusion.”
 The cultural practice is widespread in continental Europe, where teenagers as young as 16 are often given wine at dinner, and studies have suggested that children who are introduced to alcohol as a normal part of life are less likely to engage in binge drinking when they grow up.28

-Notwithstanding the double standard that exists in how cigarettes and alcohol are accepted and regarded, “any policy that treats alcohol differently to tobacco cannot be defended,” argues Hawkey, a point echoed in a 2015 report published in MySanAntonio.com.24 Covering figures published in a National Institute on Drug Abuse survey, MySanAntonio.com noted that the drug mortality rate in the country is “overwhelmingly dominated by […] the two most popularly used and legally accessible drugs on the market” – namely, tobacco and alcohol.
+There is a double standard that exists in how cigarettes and alcohol are accepted and regarded.
+“Any policy that treats alcohol differently to tobacco cannot be defended,” argues Hawkey, a point echoed in a 2015 report published in MySanAntonio.com.24 Covering figures published in a National Institute on Drug Abuse survey, MySanAntonio.com noted that the drug mortality rate in the country is “overwhelmingly dominated by […] the two most popularly used and legally accessible drugs on the market” – namely, tobacco and alcohol.
 While tobacco was responsible for the deaths of 480,000 Americans in 2013, and alcohol for 29,001 deaths in the same year, heroin, prescription drugs, and cocaine combined to kill a notably smaller number of people: 4,202, according to figures released by the Centers for Disease Control.
-Even with moderate decreases in rates of dangerous alcohol consumption and smoking, the two vices are still the most deadliest drugs commonly available.29
+Even with moderate decreases in rates of dangerous alcohol consumption and smoking, the two vices are still the deadliest drugs commonly available.29

 Social Smoking and Drinking